Roboy/gelataio-boy/vive_control/readme.md

 Use this workaround if you don't have a SteamVR HMD: http://help.triadsemi.com/en/articles/836917-steamvr-tracking-without-an-hmd

 Attention!
 This workaround may still not work on your hardware.
 In these situations, your only option is to attach a working headset.

+Also attention: if you successfully installed everything using the bash script, you don't need to manually install other dependencies bellow.

 **OpenVR**: